 Leaves are the gateway for CO2 assimilation in plants, which means that response to elevated levels of CO2 are most likely to be observed first in the greenness of leaves before any response may be detected in other plant organs.
-There is however evidence that limited soil moisture limits the response of plants to elevated CO2.
+There is however evidence that limited soil moisture limits the response of plants to elevated atmospheric CO2.
 The research presented in this chapter therefore aims to examine i) whether tree and liana canopies respond to elevated atmospheric CO2 conditions and ii) whether the response is related to the availability of soil moisture over an eight-year period using a temporally frequent dataset of weekly RGB imagery.
-Using a simple greenness ratio, the green chromatic coordinate (GCC), the results show that lianas are responding to elevated CO2, which is particularly prominent during periods of increased moisture availability when greenness of lianas increases.
-For trees, GCC is also increased in elevated CO2 but follows a more seasonal pattern indicating trees in elevated CO2 might be responding to increases in soil moisture faster than those in ambient CO2.
-Liana GCC remains higher for longer than tree GCC after soil moisture decline, which is especially apparent in elevated CO2.
+Using a simple greenness ratio, the green chromatic coordinate (GCC), the results show that lianas are responding to elevated atmospheric CO2, which is particularly prominent during periods of increased moisture availability when greenness of lianas increases.
+For trees, GCC is also increased in elevated CO2 conditions but follows a more seasonal pattern indicating trees in elevated atmospheric CO2 might be responding to increases in soil moisture faster than those in ambient CO2 conditions.
+Liana GCC remains higher for longer than tree GCC after soil moisture decline, which is especially apparent in elevated atmospheric CO2.
 These findings indicate that lianas are less affected than trees by decreases in soil moisture in both ambient and elevated CO2 conditions.
 Unlike trees, lianas may therefore have a greater ability to ameliorate drought effects, such as declining productivity, on their leaves in elevated atmospheric CO2 conditions, potentially then increasing the seasonal advantage reported in other studies.
 This could result in further intensification of liana biomass increase during dry periods, which in turn would result in increased liana competition on co-occurring trees.
 Ultimately then this may lead to lianas increasingly negatively affecting host trees and thus reducing the ability of forests to uptake carbon.

 5.2 Introduction